2018–19 National T20 Cup

 The 2018–19 National T20 Cup was a Twenty20 domestic cricket competition that was played in Pakistan.
 It was the fifteenth season of the National T20 Cup in Pakistan, and was held from 10 to 25 December 2018 in Multan.
-Eight teams took part, with the top four teams progressing to the semi-finals.
+Eight teams took part, with the top four progressing to the semi-finals.
 Lahore Blues were the defending champions.

-Following the conclusion of the group stage, Rawalpindi, Karachi Whites, Lahore Whites and Islamabad had all progressed to the semi-finals of the tournament.
+Following the conclusion of the group stage, Rawalpindi, Karachi Whites, Lahore Whites and Islamabad had all progressed to the semi-finals.
 In the first semi-final, Rawalpindi beat Karachi Whites by six runs to progress to the final.
 They were joined in the final by Lahore Whites, who beat Islamabad by 88 runs in the second semi-final.
 In the final, Lahore Whites beat Rawalpindi by two wickets.

 Squads

 Ahead of the tournament, the following players were selected.
 Each team picked 18 players, including two emerging players.